SanjayHovale/Stable_Diffusion_Fine_Tuning/README.md

 # Stable_Diffusion_Fine_Tuning

-# Training and Fine-Tuning Your Own Stable Diffusion Model Using Colab resources
+# Training and Fine-Tuning Your Own Stable Diffusion Model Using Colab Resources

 # This Repo Consist :
 1. Jupyter notebook with ene to end coding technique